Do Betta Fish Like Mirrors

 Is Flaring Bad For Bettas

 Betta fish sometimes flare for no obvious reason other than to stretch out their muscles.
-A betta fish that doesn’t get enough exercise, for example, will flare more often, even though there is no threat present.
+A betta fish that doesn’t get enough exercise, for example, will flare more often even when there are no threats present.
 Flaring can also ease constipation in betta fish.

 When bettas flare due to pent-up energy or boredom, adding a small mirror into the fish tank is an excellent idea and will be great exercise for them.